dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

  - Download an application from the internet, unpack it if needed.
 It doesn't matter what program you use, the goal is to see the delay when starting it.
  - Start profiling by pressing the *Start Recording* button.
  - Double click the executable to start it.
- - Once a program has strated, stop profiling by pressing the *Stop Recording* button.
+ - Once a program has started, stop profiling by pressing the *Stop Recording* button.

 ![Starting ETW collection with ETWController UI.](../../img/perf-tools/ETWController_Dialog.png){#fig:ETWController_Dialog width=85%}